bbczeuz/Akumuli/README.md

 ### Centos 7 / RHEL7 / Fedora?
 #### Prerequisites
 ##### Semiautomatic
+* Run `prerequisites.sh` to install libraries needed. libjemalloc can be found in epel
 * RHEL has an old version of boost that didn't really support coroutines (It's 1.53, which should contain coroutines, but compiling fails).
 At the time of writing, Akumulid needs boost 1.54 PRECISELY, so uninstall the original and get version 1.54 from the boost website:
 ```
 wget 'http://downloads.sourceforge.net/project/boost/boost/1.54.0/boost_1_54_0.tar.gz'